seanwo/how-to/xbox/xbox.md

 ### Game Selection

 Although [Metacritic](https://www.metacritic.com/browse/game/xbox/all/all-time/metascore/?releaseYearMin=1958&releaseYearMax=2024&platform=xbox) does a good job of ranking original Xbox games, there are some gaps.
 I supplemented the original rankings with individual metascores for missing games and when an Xbox metascore was not available, I used a compatible (same generaton) consoles' game metascore.
 This table provides the game's rank, title id, Internet Archive filename, and the simple name you should use when you transfer them to your Xbox so that artwork can be matched to the game (the artwork installer is very particular, so I extracted its fuzzy match names to ensure a perfect match everytime).
 There are about 876 games that match the following criteria.
-You will not be able to fit all games on to a 2TB drive but now you can take N ranked games and add your favorites to the list if they are not in the top N.
+You will not be able to fit all games on to a 2TB drive but now you can take N ranked games and add your favorites to the list if they are not in the top N.  There are "HDD Ready" archives out that could save you time but beaware that they have removed files (usually language files other than US and some XBE files related to online use) and re-encoded some video files to be lower quality within games.
+I chose to transfer my games from straigh ISO images; I only remove 2 files when I go to transfer them to the Xbox.
+If you want DLC, you will have to download that seperately and add it.
+These games are as if they were played from a disc.

 <details>
   <summary>Game Criteria</summary>